MarcoMuellner/domaindrivenjs/docs/guide/ddd/ubiquitous-language.md

 - Do tests use the same terminology as the code and domain experts?
 - Could a domain expert understand the high-level code structure?

-## Implementing with Domainify
+## Implementing with DomainDrivenJS

-Domainify supports ubiquitous language through its design:
+DomainDrivenJS supports ubiquitous language through its design:

 ### 1. Explicit Naming